 IBM recognizes that it's not enough to just open a Facebook page or to tweet occasionally.
 In order to gain the maximum benefits from the various social networks and start building—and growing—a loyal following, you must follow several ground rules.
 Only then, will you start seeing a difference in your social media presence in about 30 days, possibly even less.

 First thing’s first: Choose which social platforms are right for opening your company’s social accounts.
 There are many social media networks out there, and even though you might think the best thing is to have an active presence on each and every one of them, this is simply not the case.
 Before you set up your social accounts and company profile pages, you need to define your needs and determine which platforms fit your business best.

 With over 2 billion monthly active users, Facebook is the most prolific social media platform.
 It is highly successful for both B2C and B2B marketers.
 In fact, 42% of B2B marketers consider Facebook their most effective platform.
 It’s an ideal platform for customer support, increasing website traffic, and customer interaction.

-Twitter is the idea platform for revealing “what’s happening.”
-It’s ideal for news tidbits, which is why it’s the second most-used social media platform for B2B companies.
+Twitter is the ideal platform for revealing “what’s happening.”
+It’s ideal for news tidbits, which is why it’s the second most used social media platform for B2B companies.
 The biggest obstacle for content marketing on Twitter is tweeting out enough to get noticed and to increase your brand’s visibility.

 More than 97% of B2B companies use LinkedIn for content marketing, and with over 500 million members, it makes sense.
 LinkedIn is an ideal platform for promoting/launching new products (more than 90% of B2B companies prefer LinkedIn for product marketing).
 It’s also a great platform for strengthening relationships.